Combine Compassion and Expertise

 Public college in Ohio with the best return on investment

-of bachelor's degree graduates were employed, furthering their education, serving in the military, or in a service program
+of 2021-2022 bachelor's degree graduates were employed, furthering their education, serving in the military or a service program

 Student to faculty ratio